 The University, through the Office of the CIO, has adopted security configuration standards for network-connected devices.
 This is a vital step in establishing a secure computing environment, and the Office of Information Technologies recommends applying these standards to all University devices and systems.

 The OIT developed these standards in cooperation with IT professionals from academic and business units throughout the University, and the University Security Working Group reviewed the standards.
-They are based upon industry standards, such as those developed by the Center for Internet Security.
+They are based on industry standards, such as those developed by the Center for Internet Security.